KaijuML/personal-website/content/blog/python-dict-from-scratch.md

 ## Motivation

-Python's Dict are everywhere, and if you code in Python, you're probably using them everyday.
+Python's Dict is everywhere, and if you code in Python, you're probably using it everyday.
 For instance, the famous [Two Sum puzzle](https://leetcode.com/problems/two-sum/) can easily be solved using a Dict.
 Why?
 Because contrary to a List, a Dict can be used for O(1) lookup, insertion and removal.

 What we mean when we say O(1), is that looking for, inserting or removing an element from a Dict is done in constant time, and does not depend on the number of elements currently in the Dict.
 List also have an O(1) insertion time (simply add the element at the end of the list) but have lookup and removal that are O(N): to look up a specific element you need to go through the entire List (consider the case where the element is the last, or worst: not in the list!) and to remove the element, you need first to look it up, then rebuild the list after the removed element.